PhilippeBoisney/ModernSearchBar/README.md

 self.modernSearchBar.delegateModernSearchBar = self

 //Set datas to fill the suggestionsView of the searchbar.
-//Two ways (you have to pick one, you can't implement both obviously)
+//Two ways (you have to choose only one, you can't implement both obviously)

 // 1 - With an Array<String>
 var suggestionList = Array<String>()